Small Grants

 • Description of the task for which the grant will be used and expected outcome

-• Statement on the relevance of the project for Global Studies with a review of relevant research across disciplines that grounds the project
+• Short statement on the relevance of the project for Global Studies with a review of relevant research across disciplines that grounds the project

 • A detailed budget with a breakdown of how the funds will be spent